Lana Jokel's Film Archive Is Heading to Paris - 27 East

 Thanks to people like Warhol and Pennebaker, connections to other artists followed and soon, Jokel found herself thoroughly entrenched in the film business.

 “I’m so fortunate.
 Jobs would just land,” said Jokel, who moved to Bridgehampton in 1991.
 “This house used to be a barn.
 It came from Massachusetts or Pennsylvania.
 They shipped it here.
 They said it was a winnowing barn.
 I said, ‘What’s that?’
 They said they would sift wheat to make flour.
 My father owned a flour mill in Brazil.
-I’m a farmer’s daughter.
+I’m a miller’s daughter.
 So I made an offer the same day I saw it.”

 Jokel’s continued presence on the East End after moving here full time gave her the impetus and interest to focus her camera on the community of artists who work here and call this place home.
 And she has never really stopped since.
 Her most recent film, made just last year, is about the artist Alice Hope.